Meet our dedicated Staff and Board

 J. Erik Tilman

 Mr. Tilman holds a BSc in Mechanical Engineering from the University of Missouri-Rolla (now called the Missouri University of Science and Technology).
-He has 30 years of experience with design and manufacturing in the electronics Industry, including a long record with Hewlett Packard Corporation in Loveland, Colorado and Lake Stevens, Washington.
-He presently is working as a mechanical engineer for The Boeing Company designing components of commercial aircraft.
-Mr. Tilman currently is also on the Board of Directors of the Centennial Trail Coalition of Snohomish County, a non-profit organization that assists Snohomish County Parks by advocating for and promoting long distance recreation trails for pedestrians, bicyclists, and equestrians.
+He has 30 years of experience with design and manufacturing in the electronics industry, including a long record with Hewlett Packard Corporation in Loveland, Colorado and Lake Stevens, Washington, and he recently retired from a position as a mechanical engineer for The Boeing Company where he designed components of commercial aircraft.
+Mr. Tilman is also on the Board of Directors of the Centennial Trail Coalition of Snohomish County, a non-profit organization that assists Snohomish County Parks by advocating for and promoting long distance recreation trails for pedestrians, bicyclists, and equestrians.

 Nathaniel G. Wessel

 Mr. Wessel holds a BSc in Computer Science and a BSc in Psychology from Colorado State University.
-He currently implements firmware for next-generation solid-state storage devices when he is not backpacking, riding his dirt bike, or being tackled by his dogs.
+He is currently a Software Development Engineer with Amazon, where he implements predictive analytics and machine-learning algorithms in order to ensure long-term network reliability.
+In those moments when he is not working, he can be found backpacking, riding his dirt bike, or being tackled by his dogs.
 Mr. Wessel is well traveled and exceptionally versed in internet applications to marketing and development.
 He has also worked with a number of Colorado companies to maintain and upgrade their corporate computer systems, provided customer support for a variety of platforms and mobile devices, and worked with other scientists and engineers to develop new products for biological applications.